SebastianArcq/bigquery-toolbox/README.md

 ## About BigQuery Toolbox
 The BigQuery Toolbox is a lightweight Chrome browser extension made for users of Google BigQuery.
 The BigQuery Toolbox comes with a set of features designed to make your live in BigQuery a lot easier.
 Top features include:

+* Toggle the "Navigation menu" side panel with the click of a button
-* Toggle the "Explorer" side panel with the click of a button
+* Toggle the "Top bar" side panel with the click of a button
 * Toggle the "Query Results" with the click of a button
 * Show (smaller, redesigned) query tabs in multiple rows.
-* Hide the top toolbar ("Features & Info" / "Shortcut" / "Disable Editor Tabs")
-* Minimize the "Compose new query" button

 ## How to install
 Simply install from the Chrome Web Store at https://chrome.google.com/webstore/detail/bigquery-toolbox/gogipkdhiiopcbfakdagfkinjoecfoam.